DOT Clearinghouse Enforcement

 What Information Does the Clearinghouse Contain?

-The DOT Clearinghouse features information on every CDL driver’s violations.
+The DOT Clearinghouse features information on every CDL driver’s violation.
 Those violations focus on drugs and alcohol.
 Here is an example of a violation.
 A driver reports for duty with an alcohol concentration above 0.04.
-Or, the driver uses any drug in the DOT violations guidelines while on duty.
+Or the driver uses any drug in the DOT violation guidelines while on duty.
 The only exception is a drug prescribed through a licensed medical practitioner.

 Even alcohol use four hours before operating a vehicle serves as a violation.